 Rules for Culture Bowl

-The losing team is released and must leave the room.
+The losing team will be released and must leave the room.
 The winning team should consult the contest chart to see which table to move to, and which team they will play next.
 Only people presently competing will be allowed in the room.
 Friends, enemies, and observers will remain outside.

 Culture Bowl Competition Times